Daniel Sprong Game Preview: Red Wings vs. Flyers

 Sprong Season Stats Insights

-- In seven of 29 games this year, Sprong has scored a goal, but there are no multi-goal efforts on his ledger.
+- Sprong has a goal in seven of 32 contests this season, but no multi-goal games so far.

-- In 17 of 29 games this season, Sprong has registered a point, including two games with two or more points.
+- Sprong has recorded a point in a game 17 times this year over 32 games played, with multiple points in two games.

-- Sprong has an assist in 11 of 29 games this season, with multiple assists in one of them.
+- Sprong has posted an assist in a game 11 times this season in 32 games played, including multiple assists once.

-- Sprong's odds on his points over/under carry an implied probability of 40.8% that he hits the over.
+- Sprong has an implied probability of 41.7% to eclipse his point total based on the odds.

-- The implied probability of Sprong going over his assist prop bet, based on the odds, is 23.8%.
+- Sprong has an implied probability of 25% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.